LWDG Group Expert Claire Denyer talks to us about what it’s like to have to cope with a dog with Kennel Cough in a multi-dog house.

 We advise our clients not to bring a dog to class if they suspect they have Kennel Cough, or if they have been around a dog who has Kennel cough, just in case they are carrying it but not showing symptoms, and the same advice is important for anyone who is concerned their dog may have Kennel Cough or may have been in contact with a dog with it.
 Always seek advice from your Veterinary Surgeon.

 Isolation Training You Can Carry Out At Home

-There are lots of training that you can carry out at home.
-The following video includes Heel, position transitions, steadiness, self control, hold, delivery of retrieve, hand touch, settle etc.
+There is a lot of training that you can carry out at home.
+The following video includes Heel, position transitions, steadiness, self-control, hold, delivery of retrieve, hand touch, settle etc.

 Further information can also be found on the Kennel Clubs website about Kennel Cough

 Jump on our email list for free tips and insights delivered to your inbox monthly.
 No spam - just quick bites of value.